 So all in all, the SIMARI shoes may be the best water shoes for those men who value lightness and closeness to the ground most of all.

 The UBFEN water shoes pretty much occupy the middle ground between SIMARI and ALEADER shoes.
 This applies to protection, drying, and comfort.
-It is one of best water shoes for men

 In terms of drying, the UBFEN shoes appear to be better than the SIMARI shoes but again not as good as the shoes by ALEADER.
 The UBFEN water shoes don’t have the coarse mesh upper of the ALEADER shoes, but they do have outsole drainage holes unlike the SIMARI shoes.